tmusolf/KMLtoOSMAndGPXTracks/README.md

 # KMLtoOSMAndGPXTracks
+There is a new utility [GoogleMapToOSMAndGPX](https://github.com/tmusolf/GoogleMapToOSMAndGPX) that goes directly from a google map to OSMAnd GPX files, without having to go through an intermediate KML file stage.
+It also handles google map layers.

+*******

 Convert a google my maps KML file to a collection of OSMAnd style GPX files, including icon conversion.

 A utility to convert a google maps KML file into GPX files.
 A folder is created using the basename of the KML file.
 All waypoints are placed in a single file and each track is placed in it's own file using the track name.
 OSMAnd specific extensions are used in the GPX files.